Rutuja9130/Cement_ML_Project/README.md

 preprocessing.py: Preprocessing script for cleaning and transforming the raw data. model_training.py: Script for training various machine learning models on the preprocessed data. evaluation.py: Script for evaluating the trained models and generating performance metrics.
-Usage
-To run the code and reproduce the results, follow these steps:

-Clone the repository: git clone https://github.com/username/repo.git Navigate to the repository directory: cd repo
-Install the required Python packages: pip install -r requirements.txt Run the preprocessing script: python src/preprocessing.py Run the model training script: python src/model_training.py Run the evaluation script: python src/evaluation.py The output of each script will be saved in the output directory.

 Conclusion